SAURAV-ICP/Musky-master/DOCUMENTATION.md

 The mining rate is calculated based on the user's active GPUs, with a maximum of 2 GPUs per type and 8 GPUs total.

+### TON Wallet Integration

+The TON wallet integration allows users to connect their TON wallets directly through the Telegram Mini App.
+This feature is implemented in:

+1. `src/components/common/WalletConnect.tsx`: Handles wallet connection and displays wallet information
+2. `src/contexts/UserContext.tsx`: Provides the `updateWalletAddress` function to store wallet addresses
+3. `src/app/api/user/update-wallet/route.ts`: API endpoint for updating wallet addresses in the database

+The integration uses the TON Connect protocol, which is configured in:
+- `public/tonconnect-manifest.json`: Defines the app's information for TON Connect
+- `src/components/Layout.tsx`: Provides the TON Connect UI provider to the app

+When a user connects their wallet:
+1. The wallet address is stored in the `ton_address` field in the database
+2. The wallet balance is displayed in the UI
+3. The address can be used for payments and token transfers

 ### API Endpoints

 #### Mining GPUs API (`/api/mining/gpus`)